Click here for Architectural FAQs

 Q: How do I get Access / Keys to the Talega Swim & Athletic Club?

 A: There are different forms for homeowners, homeowners in a gated community, renters/tenants, or apartment renters.
-Please visit the facility information page to find the proper procedure to your situation.
+Please visit the facility information page to find the proper procedure for your situation.

-You may receive the forms at the Talega Swim & Athletic Club located at 100 Calle Altea, anytime from 9:00 am – 4;30 pm or through the Homeowner Portal.
-Unfortunately, apartment renters do not have access to the Homeowner Portal.
-If you just moved to Talega, it will take 30 days after escrow for the paperwork to process and for the database to recognize your information when creating your account within the Homeowner Portal.
+You may receive the forms at the Talega Swim & Athletic Club located at 100 Calle Altea, anytime from 9:00 am – 4:30 pm or through the Owner/ Resident Portal.
+Unfortunately, apartment renters do not have access to the Owner/ Resident Portal.
+If you just moved to Talega, it will take 30 days after escrow for the paperwork to process and for the database to recognize your information when creating your account within the Owner/ Resident Portal.

 Please call the Talega Swim & Athletic Club for any questions at (949) 361-8466.